Lincoln High School

 Babington, Katherine

-Psychology/Social Science Teacher
+Psychology/Social Science and Health Teacher

 Baker, Lisa